 However, not everyone is crazy about bullnose trim and most people really don’t like the prices of them.
-Often they cost the same amount of money as the field tile and sometimes they cost more.
+Oftentimes, they cost the same amount of money as the field tile, and sometimes, they cost more.

-A quick mention: if you are looking at subway tile make sure to read my post Subway Tile Installation: Three Basic Tips which does talk about bullnose trim options for subway tile.
+A quick mention: if you are looking at subway tile make sure to read my post-Subway Tile Installation: Three Basic Tips which does talk about bullnose trim options for subway tile.

 Natural Stone tile edge trim

 Special equipment is required for polishing.
-However you can always hire a granite fabrication shop or another tile contractor to do the polishing if it’s something that you would rather not take on.
+However, you can always hire a granite fabrication shop or another tile contractor to do the polishing if it’s something that you would rather not take on.